 The essential oneness of humanity means that people are responsible for distant as well as near neighbors.
-The interrelatedness of persons means that no person, group, corporation, or nation can pursue its own interest in isolation.
+The interrelatedness of persons means that no person, group, corporation or nation can pursue its own interest in isolation.
 Particularly, the rich nations and groups must face the extent to which their wealth is gained at the expense of the poor.
-The question of peace in our time is fundamentally related to reciprocity and equity among the world's people.
-The church begins its teaching on peace, therefore, by emphasizing the closeness-and the needed reconciliation-of rich and poor, of races, of cultures, of nations, and of superpowers.
+The question of peace in our time is fundamentally related to reciprocity among the world's people.
+The church begins its teaching on peace, therefore, by emphasizing the closeness-the reconciliation-of rich and poor, of races, of cultures, of nations, of superpowers.